View Source AWS.S3Control (aws-elixir v1.0.4)

 describe_multi_region_access_point_operation(client, request_token_arn, account_id, options \\ [])

 Retrieves the status of an asynchronous request to manage a Multi-Region Access Point.
-For more information about managing Multi-Region Access Points and how asynchronous requests work, see Managing Multi-Region Access Points in the Amazon S3 User Guide.
+For more information about managing Multi-Region Access Points and how asynchronous requests work, see Using Multi-Region Access Points in the Amazon S3 User Guide.

-The following actions are related to GetMultiRegionAccessPoint:
+The following actions are related to GetMultiRegionAccessPoint

 dissociate_access_grants_identity_center(client, input, options \\ [])